 - wear gloves so you don't get the capsium on your hands

-- do not breath in the vinegar and jalapeno mixture, keep a little distance until the sugar is added.
+- do not breathe in the vinegar and jalapeno mixture, and keep a little distance until the sugar is added.

 - Use the seeds and white part (pith or veins) to add more heat